Visualizing The Most Popular Vehicle in America in Every State

 Our data for this viz comes from Insurify’s report of the most popular vehicle in each state.
 The ranking reflects the most common cars currently being driven.
 For this viz, we display the most popular vehicle for all 50 states on a map.
 Each state’s average monthly auto payment is also displayed as calculated by Edmunds.com, considering 72 months as the average 2019 car loan term and an average down payment of 11.7%.A darker shade of pink indicates a higher monthly auto loan payment.

-Top 5 Most Popular Vehicles & Their Lowest/Highest Monthly Loan Payment
+Top 5 Most Popular Vehicles in America & Their Lowest/Highest Monthly Loan Payment

 1. Honda Accord (Nº1 in 13 states) - Lowest average payment: OR, $341; Highest average payment: GA, $374